lenki-a/obsidian-vault-pl/README.md

 Based on my own experience in using [Obsidian](https://obsidian.md) a prepared vault, including folders, templates, sample files and dynamic tables based on properties and [Dataview](https://github.com/blacksmithgu/obsidian-dataview) adapted for use in Polish.
 In addition, there are dogged and configured plug-ins built by the community and changed appearance to [Minimal Theme](https://github.com/kepano/obsidian-minimal) by [kepano](https://github.com/kepano)

 ---
-# Jak rozpoczać
+# How to start?
-1. Pobierz sejf
+1. Download vault
-2. Rozpakuj .zio
+2. Extract .zip
-3. Uruchom Obsidian i otwórz sejf, jako folder.
+3. Run Obsidian and open vault as folder

 ---
 # Polish materials